We are looking for a Coordinator!

 SWAI has an exciting new opportunity for a highly motivated, experienced person to join our team.
 The role of Coordinator is to promote the health, safety, participation and dignity of all female, male, cis and trans sex workers in Ireland.

-SWAI is Ireland’s only sex-worker led frontline organisation which works from a harm reduction, non-judgmental and human rights perspective to support the rights of sex workers.
+SWAI is Ireland’s only frontline organisation which works from a harm reduction, non-judgmental and human rights perspective to support the rights of sex workers.
 We advocate for the right to health, safety, participation, dignity and self-determination of all people working in the sex industry in Ireland.
 In line with evidence-based policy, we want to see the sex purchase ban repealed, a repeal of brothel-keeping law in Ireland and full decriminalisation of sex work.

 The Coordinator reports to the SWAI Board of Directors.
 SWAI encourages applicants from diverse and non-traditional backgrounds.

 We are looking for someone who believes that organising and working collectively can bring about change.
 This is an ideal role for someone who feels strongly about tackling injustice and growing power within the sex work community.
 Do you believe in a model that puts people impacted front and centre of its work?
 Can you lead projects and support others to lead through training and mentoring teams and communities?
 Do you have experience of organising, leading and coordinating campaigns?
 Are you up for rolling up your sleeves and getting stuck in?
 If so, this may be the job for you!

 - Coordinating, supervising and mentoring to staff members in the area of community work/organising and campaigns.

 - Develop and implement annual work plans to achieve the goals of the strategic plan

 - Oversee a strategy for the ongoing and sustained support for the participation of sex workers in all of SWAI’s work

 - Working with the admin staff member to identify funding opportunities, develop funding proposals and take responsibility for implementing funded projects

 - Oversee the development of a campaign to counter the criminalisation of sex workers